New England Yacht Charters

 Top Charter Destinations in New England

-Your charter can roam in almost any direction you choose.
+Your luxury yacht charter can roam in almost any direction you choose.
 So where to?
 From the most northern reaches of Maine to the southern tip of Connecticut, you have more than 6,000 miles of coastline to explore.
-That means no two New England charter itineraries are the same.
+That means no two New England yacht charter itineraries are the same.
 Here are a few of the top destinations for New England boat charters:

 Falkner Island, CT

 Falkner is a unique, crescent-shaped island that’s best known for the Falkner Island Light, a lighthouse built in 1802 that’s listed on the National Register of Historic Places.
 The famous lighthouse is worth seeing – it played a role in the War of 1812 – and today still operates as a navigational aid.
 Aside from the lighthouse, Falkner Island is a favorite destination for hikes and beach picnics.

 A lovely seaside city, Newport is most famous for being the summer retreat of America’s wealthiest families during the Gilded Age.
 These business titans made their fortune during the Industrial Revolution and you can see echoes of that wealth in their opulent, oceanfront mansions, many of which are now museums.
 The breathtaking Cliff Walk takes you along the edge of the ocean and gives you some of the best views of the mansions.